pureperfectpuzzle/wex/README.md

 ## Introduction
 We can use [Duende IdentityServer](https://duendesoftware.com/products/identityserver) to only allow authenticated users access our valuable web API service.
 This documents briefly talk about code files, how SOLID principles are applied in design and the steps to run the demo.

- **Note:**_This repository is to demo how to do this.
-Since it is not a product, this demo simplifies the implementation to show the minimum what we need to do_.
+ **Note:** _This repository is to demo how to do this.
+Since it is not a product, this demo simplifies the implementation to show the minimum what we need to do._

 ## Code Repository
 The demo contains two solutions: "WexIdServer" and "WexSolution".
 All projects are on .NET Core 6.0.